Skip to content

 Let me put this plainly, because it’s the one that scares people most.
 Modern cellulose insulation is recycled paper fibre, around 75–85% by weight, treated with borate.
 Asbestos is a mineral dug out of the ground.
 Cellulose is plant and paper fibre.
 One is a rock fibre, the other is shredded newspaper.
 It is asbestos-free by composition.
 There’s no version of cellulose that ever had asbestos in it.

 So where does the fear come from?
-From two completely different loose-fill products that genuinely did contain asbestos, and because they were also poured loose into roofs, people muddle them up with cellulose:
+From two completely different loose-fill products that did contain asbestos, and because they were also poured loose into roofs, people muddle them up with cellulose:

 I’ve written a full side-by-side on this (how to be sure which product you’ve actually got) on Mr Fluffy asbestos vs cellulose.
 And if you’ve found something unexpected in your roof, our asbestos-in-my-roof answer walks you through what to do next.